The sweetest moment of the golf week? A girl’s crush is Collin Morikawa

 The sweetest moment of the golf week, the Headline above reads.
 This better be better than good, right?
 We can be both a skeptical bunch — I’ve seen sweeter, you may say — and a crusty one — where’s the disaster story, you may say — but you can’t frown on a little girl’s crush, and we can all use a smile from a pro breaking character.
 So let’s continue.

-“You’re my favorite golfer, and I want you to keep this, from a gift from me to you,” Lella says, handing Morikawa the putter cover.
+“You’re my favorite golfer, and I want you to keep this, from a gift from me to you,” Zella says, handing Morikawa the putter cover.

 “You want me to keep this?”
 Morikawa asks.
 “All right, now I got to go get something for you.”